C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 **Let's investigate some information on two datasets imported and opened with QGIS software, displayen in the two screenshots below.**

-The screenshot below (figure XX) shows the dataset about the Kingdom of Poland as part of the Russian Empire at the beginning of the 19th century.
+The screenshot below (figure 10) shows the dataset about the Kingdom of Poland as part of the Russian Empire at the beginning of the 19th century.
 The dataset comes from the [Imperiia Project](https://imperiia.omeka.fas.harvard.edu/) run by researcher Kelly O’Neill at Harvard University.
 The Imperiia Project created data sets about the administrative borders of the Russian Empire.
 The authors of the data set describe the preparation of data and the sources from which they extracted the information about borders.
 For each administrative entity, its name in Russian with Cyrillic alphabet and a latin transliteration are given.

+Figure 10: Visualization of a historical dataset, Imperiia project, in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.

 ![Kingdom of Poland as part of the Russian Empire in the 19th c., visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-1_QGIS_Imperiia-Project_02.jpg "Visualization of a historical dataset, Imperiia project, in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
 **Dataset reference: O’Neill, Kelly.
 2016.
 “Administrative Boundaries of the Russian Empire (1820s): Provinces (Oblasti).”
 Harvard Dataverse. https://doi.org/doi:10.7910/DVN/5LUP5S.**

-The following screenshot (figure XX) shows a dataset about the border of the partitions of Poland.
+The following screenshot (figure 11) shows a dataset about the border of the partitions of Poland.
 The data set was created by Christopher Winters at Chicago University.
 Compared to the previous dataset, the amount of additional information to the data set is very different.
 While the Imperiia Project provides sources for the data set, there are no sources given in Winters‘ data set.
 The absence of sources does not mean that the data set is wrong or that the depicted line of border is not correct.
 However, from a historian‘s perspective, it is far more difficult to deal with material that does not provide any information about its origin.

+Figure 11: Visualization of Polish historical boundaries based on datasets of historian Christopher Winters, obtained in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.
 ![Polish historical boundaries, visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-2_QGIS_Winter-Poland-borders_UChicago_01.jpg "Visualization of Polish historical boundaries based on datasets of historian Christopher Winters, obtained in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
 <!-- should ask if we have the right to display this image -->
 **Dataset reference: Brown, Sam. n.d.
 “Polish historical boundaries.”
 Includes shapefiles showing the boundaries of Poland at the time of the Third Partition; the Duchy of Warsaw in 1807; the Kingdom of Poland under the Czars; and Interwar Poland; also województwa, 1945-1968.
 Library of the University of Chicago. https://www.lib.uchicago.edu/e/collections/maps/uofcgis.html**